Ran-n/m3di4/media/doc/versions/2.0/index.md

     - [X] Make Add Function for ShareSite
     - [X] Make service to connect to the API of Telegram.
     - [X] Use the service for updating the subs of ShareSite depending on Platform (use thread).
+- [X] Automatically add all information about a File.
+    - [X] Make Add Function for WarehouseType
+    - [X] Make Add Function for Warehouse
+    - [X] Make "info.py" a service.
+- [X] Add a root/original/ur language to the language table.
+(For example American's English ur language would be English and english would not have an ur language.)